mwindholtz/ddd_ex_tickets/README.md

 #### Backlog

-- [X] As a Ticket Shopper, I want to see the number of tickets available.
+- [X] s  As a Ticket Shopper, I want to see the number of tickets available.
 - [X] As a Ticket Shopper, I want to increment / decrement the number of tickets in my cart.
 - [X] As a Ticket Shopper, I want to see the number of tickets available after reserving one.
 - [X] As a Ticket Shopper, I want to see my ticket numbers.